|

 ld_test = application->test.

-Step 7 - Define Method
+Step 8 - Define Application Class Method

-If you define a method (i.e. GET_DETAILS) within your application class you can then access this method within your
+Once you have defined a method (i.e. GET_DETAILS) within your application class you can then access this method within your BSP page using the below syntax.

 CALL METHOD application->GET_DETAILS.